saatvikshah/weekendschool_project/projects/bravo/Handout.md

 ## Levels

 Please inform an organizer once you are done with any of the levels.
+Solutions are to be written out in `projects/bravo/bravo.ino`.

 ### Level 1